 - Don’t Run: In the event that all your precautions fail and you find yourself being charged by a bear, whatever you do don’t run.
 Bears can move at 50km per hour.
 By running you are making a less than ideal situation immeasurably worse.

 - The Bluff Charge: Most bear charges are bluffs.
 A bear will run towards you and at the last moment veer off.
 I know what you are thinking.
 It would take balls of steel to stand your ground in such a situation.
 Nonetheless, by doing so you improve your chances significantly.
 If you wear undies whilst hiking, I hope you brought a spare pair.

 - Bear Spray: If it becomes apparent that the charge is not a bluff, use bear spray as a last resort.
+Wait until the bear is within 10 to 15 metres (32-49 ft).
 Just make sure you are not aiming the spray into the wind.

 - Last Resort – Grizzly Bears: Grizzly bears will only attack if they feel threatened.
 By lying as quiet and motionless as possible, the bear will soon realize that you present no threat and continue on its way.

-- Last Resort – Black Bears: If you are being attacked by a black bear, the protocol is quite different.
-If after a short time it becomes obvious that playing dead is not working, then chances are that the blackie has decided that you are on today’s menu.
-That being the case, your only option is to fight back.
+- Last Resort – Black Bears: If you are being attacked by a black bear the protocol is quite different.
+If the attack is obviously predatory rather than defensive in nature, then chances are that the blackie has decided that you are on today’s menu.
+That being the case, your best option is to fight back.
 Use any object at your disposal.
 The sharper and harder the better.
+Aim for the nose.